lukeboi/mura-segmentation/README.md

 crawl_and_predict.py - loads the trained network, creates predictions for each image in /images_to_predict/, displays those predictions to the using using prediction_feedback_gui.py, and if the users chooses will save the accurate image/mask combo to /successful_predictions/.
 The user can then take these successful predictions and move them to the main dataset, /body_not_body_segmented/.

 prediction_feedback_gui.py - helper functions for a GUI that displays a predicted mask for a given image.
-The user can then draw on the mask to correct any inaccuracies.
-This is what the GUI look like:
+The user can then draw on the mask to correct any inaccuracies and choose to save the resultant mask to be put in the dataset.